 In fact, the bipartisan nature of the bill has been highlighted with a recent letter from conservative organizations concerned with outdated laws.
 Writing to key Capitol Hill leaders on the issue, organizations led by Americans for Tax Reform, the Small Business & Entrepreneurship Council, and Citizens Against Government Waste called for an update to existing legislation from more than 30 years ago “which has been eclipsed by technology its authors could not foresee.”

 For generations, a staple of political campaigns across the nation has been candidates touting their support for “innovation.”
 It’s time for those winning candidates to start following up on their rhetoric, and updating these terribly outdated laws and restoring the privacy protections to Americans are entitled to possess.
 Regardless of the outcome of this particular case, Congress should pass legislation as soon as possible to catch up with changing technology and the crooks that abuse it for their own criminal ends.

 Photo by Jeff Dray

-Michael James Barton has worked on Capitol Hill, the White House, and the Pentagon.
-He gives speeches across the country on constitutional and security related matters.
+Michael James Barton is the founder of a consulting firm, Hyatt Solutions.
+He worked on trade issues on Capitol Hill and served at the Department of Defense and the Homeland Security Council during the George W. Bush administration.
 He can be reached at Scheduling@HyattSolutions.com and you can follow him on Twitter at @MichaelJames357.